datawire/ambassador-docs/docs/emissary/pre-release/topics/running/services/auth-service.md

     code: 403
   failure_mode_allow: false

-  # proto: grpc only
+  # proto: grpc only, ony v3 is supported and other versions will be ignored
-  protocol_version: v2
+  protocol_version: v3

   # proto: http only
   path_prefix: "/path"